Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 Finally we may produce a plot of the set of cost-efficient experimental designs.
 The set of designs is plotted along a Pareto frontier giving tradeoff between informatio value (y-axis) and combined cost (x-axis).
-Note that because we set the maximum number of parallel experiments equal to 2, the efficient design for the complete set of experiments groups the experiments with long execution times together (see plot legend; each group/partition is prefixed with a number).
+Note that because we set the maximum number of parallel experiments equal to 2, the efficient design for the complete set of experiments groups the experiments with long execution times together (see plot legend; each group within a partition is prefixed with a number).

 ````@example SimpleStatic